-Professional work
+Professional Work

-Professional work requires knowledge in a field of science or learning characteristically acquired through education or training equivalent to a bachelor's or advanced degree with major study in or pertinent to the specialized field, as distinguished from general education.
+Professional work requires knowledge in a field of science or learning characteristically acquired through education or training equivalent to a bachelor's or higher degree with major study in or pertinent to the specialized field, as distinguished from general education.
 Work is professional when it requires the exercise of discretion, judgment, and personal responsibility for the application of an organized body of knowledge that is constantly studied to make new discoveries and interpretations, and to improve data, materials, and methods.
 When professional work is not inherent in a position, the position is classified in a nonprofessional series, based on the duties and responsibilities assigned and the qualifications required to do the work.

-For example, the Social Sciences Series, GS-0101 involves professional work.
-This series includes positions whose duties are to advise on, administer, supervise, or perform research or other professional and scientific work in one or any combination of the social sciences when such work is not classifiable in other series of the Social Science, Psychology, and Welfare Group, 0101.
+For example, the Social Sciences Series, GS-0101 involve professional work.
+Positions classified in the Social Sciences GS-0101 series covers positions the duties of which are to advise on, administer, supervise, or perform research or other professional and scientific work in one or any combination of the social sciences when such work is not classifiable in other series of the Social Science, Psychology, and Welfare Group, 0101.

-Administrative work
+Administrative Work

 Administrative work involves the exercise of analytical ability, judgment, discretion, and personal responsibility, and the application of a substantial body of knowledge of principles, concepts, and practices applicable to one or more fields of administration or management.
-While these positions do not require specialized education, they do involve the type of skills (for example, analytical, research, writing, judgment) typically gained through a college level education, or through progressively responsible experience.
+While these positions do not require specialized education, they do involve the type of skills (e.g., analytical, research, writing, judgment) typically gained through a college level education, or through progressively responsible experience.
 Employees engaged in administrative work are concerned with analyzing, evaluating, modifying, and developing the basic programs, policies, and procedures which facilitate the work of Federal agencies and their programs.
 They apply a knowledge of administrative analysis, theory, and principles in adapting practice to the unique requirements of a particular program.

-For example, the Management and Program Analysis Series, 0343, includes administrative work and positions that primarily serve as analysts and advisors to management on the evaluation of the effectiveness of government programs and operations, the productivity and efficiency of the management of Federal agencies, or both.
+For example, the Management and Program Analysis Series, GS-0343, includes administrative work and positions that primarily serve as analysts and advisors to management on the evaluation of the effectiveness of government programs and operations, the productivity and efficiency of the management of Federal agencies, or both.
 Positions in the 0343 series require knowledge of the substantive nature of agency programs and activities; agency missions, policies, and objectives; management principles and processes; and the analytical and evaluative methods and techniques for assessing program development or execution and improving organizational effectiveness and efficiency.